tier4/AWSIM/docs/DeveloperGuide/Layer/Usecase/TrafficSimulation/index.md

 ### 6. Call methods of `TrafficSimulator`
 To enable `Traffic Simulation`, some methods of `TrafficSimulator` should be called from callback of `MonoBehaviour`.

-Please create or open class which is inherit `MonoBehaviour` and make field of `TrafficSimulator`.<br>
+1. Create or open class which is inherit `MonoBehaviour`
+2. Make field of `TrafficSimulator`
-Then, add description of calling method of `TrafficSimulator`.
+3. Add description of calling method of `TrafficSimulator`

 The method should be called are listed in the following table: